Sabrina-Fox/WM2-Help/README.md

 1. Shutdown the WM2 completely.
 2. Use something thin(eg. a needle or a sim eject tool) and press the reset button on the left side of the WM2 inside the pin hole and hold it down for 5-10 seconds.(Note that this will reset any changes to the BIOS.)
 3. Restart the device.
+###### Fix for trackpad not working and firmware update failing.
+1. Uninstall/Reinstall Motion Assistant.
 # Changing amount VRAM allocated to iGPU
 1. Enter BIOS by holding the DEL key during boot
 2. Go to "Advanced" tab